 The Next Steps

-In the coming months, additional metallurgical testing will be conducted to provide more information on the metallurgical recovery of the different mineralization zones including the mineral resources of the Nelligan gold deposit and to help optimize the parameters of the treatment chart.
+In Q1 2020, additional metallurgical testing will be conducted to provide more information on the metallurgical recovery of the different mineralization zones including the mineral resources of the Nelligan gold deposit and to help optimize the parameters of the treatment chart.

 Drilling program planning is underway and will include a number of objectives, including: additional definition drilling to improve the categorization of resources and convert inferred resources to indicated resources; assess the potential for increasing resources in deeper parts of the deposit and evaluate extensions of the resource along the deposit.